Copart, Inc. (NASDAQ:CPRT) Shares Sold by NEXT Financial Group Inc

 NEXT Financial Group Inc reduced its position in shares of Copart, Inc. (NASDAQ:CPRT) by 4.8% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 2,474 shares of the business services provider’s stock after selling 125 shares during the period.
 NEXT Financial Group Inc’s holdings in Copart were worth $261,000 at the end of the most recent quarter.

-A number of analysts have recently weighed in on the stock.
-Northcoast Research downgraded shares of Copart from a “buy” rating to a “neutral” rating in a research report on Wednesday, August 19th.
+Several analysts have issued reports on CPRT shares.
+Stephens increased their price objective on shares of Copart from $90.00 to $96.00 and gave the company an “equal weight” rating in a research report on Monday, August 31st.
+They noted that the move was a valuation call.
+BidaskClub upgraded shares of Copart from a “buy” rating to a “strong-buy” rating in a research note on Saturday, August 1st.
 JPMorgan Chase & Co. lifted their price objective on shares of Copart from $88.00 to $101.00 and gave the company a “neutral” rating in a research note on Thursday, October 22nd.
-BidaskClub upgraded shares of Copart from a “buy” rating to a “strong-buy” rating in a research note on Saturday, August 1st.
 Truist lifted their price objective on shares of Copart from $95.00 to $110.00 in a research note on Monday, August 24th.
 Finally, Guggenheim boosted their price target on shares of Copart from $97.00 to $115.00 and gave the stock a “buy” rating in a research report on Friday, September 4th.
 They noted that the move was a valuation call.
 Six investment analysts have rated the stock with a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the stock.
 Copart has an average rating of “Buy” and a consensus price target of $95.80.

 Copart (NASDAQ:CPRT) last issued its quarterly earnings results on Wednesday, September 2nd.
 The business services provider reported $0.69 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.38 by $0.31.
 Copart had a return on equity of 27.68% and a net margin of 31.73%.
 The firm had revenue of $525.66 million for the quarter, compared to analysts’ expectations of $436.38 million.
 During the same quarter last year, the business posted $0.60 EPS.
 Copart’s revenue was down 3.1% on a year-over-year basis.
 On average, research analysts predict that Copart, Inc. will post 2.88 earnings per share for the current year.